Beluga Charms British With Impromptu Visit

 "The lack of a dorsal fin was a giveaway," Charlton said.

 Beluga's genus name, Delphinapterus, translates to "dolphin without a fin," according to NOAA Fisheries.
 They lack a dorsal fin so that they can more easily swim under ice, which is a standard fixture of their Arctic and sub-Arctic environment.
-Mature belugas are white and their heads are round, bulbous and flexible.
-They have teeth and are known for their range of vocal sounds, earning them the title "canary of the sea."
+Mature belugas have teeth and are known for their range of vocal sounds, earning them the title "canary of the sea."

-Belugas are generally an Arctic species that, in Europe, are usually found in the seas of northern Norway and Russia, Phillip Clapham told NPR.
+Belugas are generally an Arctic species that, in Europe, are usually found in the seas of northern Norway and Russia, Phillip Clapham, director of the cetacean program at the Marine Mammal Laboratory at the Alaska Fisheries Science Center, told NPR.

-Phillip Clapham is the director of the cetacean program at the Marine Mammal Laboratory at the Alaska Fisheries Science Center.
-He has worked with whales and dolphins for almost 40 years, he told NPR, however, he doesn't know exactly why this beluga is so far south.
+He has worked with whales and dolphins for almost 40 years, he told NPR, but he doesn't know exactly why this beluga is so far south.

-"With many species you'll get these animals that just sort of wander out of their range, and there's no rhyme or reason to it.
+"With many species, you'll get these animals that just sort of wander out of their range, and there's no rhyme or reason to it.
 They may be lost, they may be just exploring, they're often — though they are not always — young animals who are inexperienced.
 So, could be any of those things," he said.

 He doesn't think any conclusions can be drawn that are applicable or relevant to the broader beluga population from this rogue behavior.